influxdata/telegraf/plugins/inputs/mesos/README.md

   #   "tasks",
   #   "messages",
   # ]
-  ## Include mesos tasks statistics, default is false
-  # slave_tasks = true
-  ## Should tags in slave task metrics be normalized?
-This will remove UUIDs from
-  ## task_id tag so we don't generate milions of series in InfluxDB, default is false
-  # slave_tasks_normalize = true
 ```

 By default this plugin is not configured to gather metrics from mesos.
 Since a mesos cluster can be deployed in numerous ways it does not provide any default
 values.
 User needs to specify master/slave nodes this plugin will gather metrics from.
-Additionally, enabling `slave_tasks` will allow
-gathering metrics from tasks running on specified slaves (this option is disabled by default).

 ### Measurements & Fields: